-CLEAR distinguishes itself using eyes and fingertips scanning rather than the traditional I.D.s for your identity verification.
-To be eligible, you must be at least 18 years of age with either a U.S. Driver’s license or a U.S. Military ID, or a U.S. Passport Card or a U.S. Permanent Resident Card.
+CLEAR distinguishes itself by using eyes and fingertips scanning rather than the traditional I.D.s for your identity verification.
+To be eligible, you must be at least 18 years of age with either a U.S. Driver’s license, a U.S. Military ID, or a U.S. Passport Card or U.S. Permanent Resident Card.
 CLEAR speeds up the travel document check process.
-It does not include TSA Precheck that expedites the physical screening process.
+It does not include TSA Precheck, which expedites the physical screening process.

 SENTRI offers similar benefits as NEXUS and costs around $120.
 The main difference is it also includes Mexico.

-The following chart outlines the Trusted Traveler programs offered by the Department of Homeland Security and CLEAR
+The following chart outlines the Trusted Traveler programs the Department of Homeland Security and CLEAR offer.

-If enrolling at the airport, a Clear Ambassador will validate the traveler’s ID (U.S. driver’s license, U.S. passport, U.S. passport card, U.S. issued permanent resident card, state issued ID or U.S. military ID) before taking biometrics (a fingerprint, an eye scan, and a photo of the traveler’s face) to create a profile.
+A Clear Ambassador will validate the traveler’s I.D if enrolling at the airport.
+(U.S. driver’s license, U.S. passport, U.S. passport card, U.S. issued permanent resident card, state-issued I.D., or U.S. military I.D.) before taking biometrics (a fingerprint, an eye scan, and a photo of the traveler’s face) to create a profile.

 Credit Cards That Reimburse Global Entry and TSA Precheck Application Fees